 - What were some accusations made against Thomas Jefferson?

 Another issue with the election of 1800 was a tie in the Electoral College between the candidates.
 Surprisingly, the tie was not between Adams and Jefferson, but between Jefferson and Aaron Burr, his vice presidential running mate.
 One result of this tie was the ratification of the 12th Amendment in 1804 which required each party to designate presidential and vice presidential candidates who would run as a team in the election.
-Watch the short video, with clips from Hamilton, to determine how the election of 1800 was decided.
+Watch this short video to determine how the election of 1800 was decided.

 Reflect on the following questions: